DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

     * **Design Consistency:** Used `text-align: right;` on a nested citation (`<p>`) to align it perfectly with the edge of the parent `<blockquote>`.

 ---

+#### QUIZ - Margin and Border-radius

+### Course Step Number: 353
+### Date Researched: 2025-07-31

+### Key Learnings:

+* **Centering with `margin: auto;`:** The `margin: auto;` property is a robust way to horizontally center block-level elements like forms and videos.
+It works by automatically distributing the available horizontal space equally to the left and right margins.
+* **Rounded Corners with `border-radius`:** The `border-radius` property is essential for creating modern, soft-edged designs.
+It can be applied to any element, including images, iframes, and buttons, to give them a polished appearance.
+The video lesson applied this property to the video `<iframe>` to make it visually consistent with the pet images.

+---